 Serve Avocado Green Goddess Dip in a Veggie Cup

 One way to serve (other than a bowl and a tray of dippers) is to take small plastic punch cups, add a bit of dip in the bottom and then add a few of each vegetable stick in each cup.
-Than your party can just grab the cup with the dip and vegetables in one!
-Its a perfect way to serve at a picnic, party or church event.
+Then your party can just grab the cup with the dip and vegetables in one!

 Turn this dip into a dressing